iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 #### Pulling

-Now we will physically pull the data back to the project and its
+Now we can run `dvc pull` to retrieve the data from the remote back to the project and its <abbr>cache<abbr>:
-<abbr>cache<abbr> by running:

 ```cli
 $ dvc pull